tonyg/squeak-actors/time.md

    before any of the other two possibilities come to pass.

-The timeout handler block can take any action, including signalling an error, returning nil, returning a sentinel value, or returning any other useful value.
+The timeout handler block can take any action, including signalling an error, returning nil, or returning any other useful value.

 The special case of a timeout handler block returning nil can be written `[]`: